xfekke/api-db-assignment/documentation/automatedTesting.md

 2. Code will check for status code 200 for the first 100 and 429 for the remaining 100 iterations.
 3. Run 200 iterations (100 requests in 15 minutes is the max allowed amount for this API).

+### How to run test:

+1. Restart the server if it's already on, otherwise the test will fail.
+The test will check the 100 iterations if they work and that the remaining ones fails.
+This will not work if there has been previous requests while the server is up, some of the iteration-tests will fail.
+2. Run the folder `Rate Limiting` for 200 iterations, not the actual GET-request.

 ### Expected Result
 - The API returns the correct status code for every iteration.